lmmx/sphinx-type-annotations-demo/README.md

 of breaking your Sphinx build (with an uninformative error message) if you accidentally let put one of those top-level exposed classes in the package's `__all__` list.

+I probably wouldn't go out of my way to dump a load of classes in the package namespace just for this purpose if it didn't seem right to do, again probably use as appropriate.

 ## What you need to know

 - **Option 4:**